Elizabeth, mother of John the Baptist: Biblical narrative

-The date on which this occurred, according to theologian Adam C. English, "is September 24, based on computations from the Jewish calendar in accordance with Leviticus 23 regarding the Day of Atonement."
+The date on which this occurred, according to theologian Adam C. English, is September 24, based on computations from the Jewish calendar in accordance with Leviticus 23 regarding the Day of Atonement.

-Zachariah doubted whereby he could know this since both he and his wife were old.
-The angel identified himself as Gabriel and told Zachariah that he would be "dumb, and not able to speak" until the words were fulfilled, because he did not believe.
+Zechariah doubted how the angel could know this since both he and his wife were old.
+The angel identified himself as Gabriel and told Zechariah that he would be "dumb, and not able to speak" until the words were fulfilled, because he did not believe.
 When the days of his ministry were complete, he returned to his house.

 After this his wife Elizabeth became pregnant and for five months remained in seclusion.
-“The Lord has done this for me,” she said.
-“In these days he has shown his favor and taken away my disgrace among the people.”
+"The Lord has done this for me," she said.
+"In these days he has shown his favor and taken away my disgrace among the people."